 The funding is not strictly new, the strategy has been promised for a long time and there is little in it that is truly a response to recent events but it is still a welcome shift of focus.

 The announcement included a new body, Active Travel England, which will support and monitor the execution of the strategy.
-Amidst news stories of some local authorities back-tracking on changes to road access and priority that supported active travel by restricting dangerous and polluting cars, vans and lorries we should support any changes that can help to redress the balance.
+Amidst news stories of some local authorities back-tracking on changes to road access and priority that supported active The danger from travel by restricting dangerous and polluting cars, vans and lorries we should support any changes that can help to redress the balance.

 Of course, it’s not just about cycling and walking.
 Buses were, before the pandemic, the workhorse of the public transport network: trips by bus are critical for many journeys and for many people without other options.